 This is my FAVORITE language game.
 If you have been here before, you know all about it.
 If you are new, keep reading!

 For this game, put all the cookies, candy, or gingerbread parts (whichever activity you are doing) on the table.
-Make sure to cut them out ahead of time.
+Cut them out ahead of time.

-Each student or child gets a turn to choose a decoration to glue on the house/basket/gingerbread man.
+Each child gets a turn to choose a decoration to glue on the house/basket/gingerbread man.
 HOWEVER, no one can point to the desired pictures (hence the "no hands" name).

-Instead, each person has to describe which picture they want using some sort of attribute such as color, size, pattern, shape, category, or function.
+Instead, each person has to describe which picture he/she wants using an attribute such as color, size, pattern, shape, category, or function.

 You can also target: